neo-technology/neo4j-google-k8s-marketplace/README.md

 ## Running the Deployer Container

-Using the marketplace-k8s-app-tools script to launch the deployment container mimics how google's k8s marketplace will do it live.
+Using the marketplace-k8s-app-tools script to launch the deployment container mimics how google's k8s marketplace does it with the UI.

-The make task `make app/install` should work, below is a variant with what that does:
+The make task `make app/install` accomplishes this, below is a variant with what that does:

 ```
 SOLUTION_VERSION=$(cat chart/Chart.yaml | grep version: | sed 's/.*: //g')